JENARIKIT/SQL_PROJECT_WHEAT_FLOUR/QUESTIONS_AND_RESULTS.md

 11	   |  OTHER 		  |	11846   |2023|

-🟠 **Q13.** Total number of product transactions in 2023, by transaction type
+🟠 **Q13.** List of product transactions in 2023, by transaction type
 ````sql
 SELECT
 	T.Trade,